TM-Town/heroku-buildpack-mecab-gsl-sqlite/README.md

 Heroku buildpack: MeCab, GSL and SQLite3
 ======================

 This is a buildpack that enables using the [mecab gem](https://rubygems.org/gems/mecab) and [Ruby/GSL gem](https://rubygems.org/gems/rb-gsl) and [sqlite3 gem](https://github.com/sparklemotion/sqlite3-ruby) on Heroku Cedar.
 This buildpack was forked from [heroku-buildpack-gsl-ruby](https://github.com/tomwolfe/heroku-buildpack-gsl-ruby).
 A big thank you to [jkatzer](https://github.com/jkatzer) who did 99.9% of the work to adapt the fork to get MeCab working on Heroku.
 Any mistakes are purely my own.
+Also thanks to [Tomasz](https://github.com/tomasz-buchta) for adding the sqlite3 gem.

 To get MeCab and GSL working together on Heroku follow these steps: